 Other common causes of workplace procrastination include behaviors such as self-handicapping, which involves procrastinating so that if people fail they can blame their failure on procrastination rather than on their abilities, and self-sabotaging, which involves procrastinating as a result of a tendency to sabotage one’s progress.
 Furthermore, there are certain personality traits that are associated with the tendency to procrastinate, such as distractibility and impulsivity.

-If you need to stop procrastinating at work right now, you should identify the smallest possible step that you can take toward finishing what you should be doing, and then modify your environment to make it as likely as possible that you will take that step.
+If you need to stop procrastinating at work right now, you should identify the smallest possible thing you can do to make progress, and then modify your environment to make it as likely as possible that you will do it.

 For example, if you need to write a report, the smallest possible step that you can take toward finishing it might be to create a rough initial outline of what it will look like.
 Once you identify what you need to do next, you can modify your work environment to help yourself achieve that, for example by getting a pen and some paper, and going somewhere with no distractions so you can focus and get this done.

-In addition, there are various anti-procrastination techniques that can help you stop procrastinating at work, in both the short-term and the long-term.
+There are many other anti-procrastination techniques that can help you stop procrastinating at work.
 You don’t need to use all of these techniques, since some won’t be relevant in your case, and since even just a few of them will likely help you make significant progress toward overcoming your procrastination.
 As such, try skimming through this list, and find the techniques that you think will work best for you.

 Improve your planning: